-- (A) Substantial Completion: The Contractor shall notify all parties involved of the date upon which he will be ready for substantial completion at least five (5) calendar days in advance.
+- (A) Substantial Completion: The general c Contractor shall notify all parties involved of the date upon which he will be ready for substantial completion at least five (5) calendar days in advance.
 The project architect or engineer and a representative of ABA and the agency will schedule and perform the observation to verify if the construction meets substantial completion status.
 No statement of substantial completion shall be effective without the Section's approval.
-The Agency or Design Professional shall submit one (1) original and applicable documents to the Section for review and approval.
-The Section will retain the original; copies will be forwarded to the Agency Project Coordinator the Contractor and Design Professional. - (B) Upon completion of the punch list items, the Contractor may submit a request for final payment.
+The Agency or Design Professional shall submit four (4) one (1) originals and applicable documents to the Section for review and approval.
+The Section will retain one the original; the remaining originals copies will be forwarded to the Agency Project Coordinator where one (1) original will be retained and the remaining originals will be sent to the Contractor and Design Professional. - (B) Upon completion of the punch list items, the Contractor may submit a request for final payment.
 ABA shall be provided all necessary approvals including consent of surety, release of claims, certificate of final completion, payment document for final payment from the Contractor and the Agency's request for final payment.
 Contractor shall furnish copies of all maintenance manuals and warranty items to the design professional prior to the request for final payment.
-See § 3-402 for required documentation. - (C) Project Close Out Finals: The Contractor shall notify the Design Professional that he is ready for a final review at least five (5) calendar days in advance, at which time the Design Professional, with the Agency and representatives of ABA will conduct a final review (walk through); and, if acceptable, accept the facility.
+See § 3-402 for required documentation.

+- (C) Project Close Out Finals: The e Contractor shall notify the Design Professional that he is ready for a final review at least five (5) calendar days in advance, at which time the Design Professional, with the Agency and representatives of ABA will conduct a final review (walk through); and, if acceptable, accept the facility.
 All mechanical, (HVACR-Plumbing), Electrical, or other building systems shall be checked and inspected completely at the time of final review prior to project final acceptance.
-The mechanical system should be balanced once per each major seasonal change by the Contractor under the administration of the Design Professional during the first year warranty period as per the project specifications.
+The mechanical system should be balanced once per each major seasonal change by the e Contractor under the administration of the Design Professional during the first year warranty period as per the project specifications.
 Written instructions concerning seasonal adjustment should be issued to the Agency/Owner for use by the applicable Agency building maintenance staff.
 The Design Professional shall provide ABA with a letter stating that all systems have been inspected and deficiencies listed have been corrected.
-Upon completion of the project, a certification of final completions shall be signed by the Contractor, Design Professional, Agency and ABA. - (D) When the project has reached final completion, the Design Professional shall provide to the Section and Agency Representative a CD Rom with the following information: - (1) Complete bid proposals of all bidders; - (2) Substantive correspondence relating to the project; - (3) Complete pay applications and design professional inspection reports and photos;

-- (4) Manuals/specification books; - (5) All Contractor warranty and equipment warranty documents; - (6) Inspection and permit documents issued by Federal or State entities with approvals and/acceptance of Work; - (7) All record documents; and - (8) All equipment and system inspection and acceptance documents.
+Upon completion of the project, a certification of final completions shall be signed by the Contractor, Design Professional, Agency and ABA. - (D) When the project has reached final completion, the Design Professional shall provide to the Section and Agency Representative a CD Rom with the following information: - (1) Complete bid proposals of all bidders; - (2) Substantive correspondence relating to the project; - (3) Complete pay applications and design professional inspection reports and photos; - (4) Manuals/specification books; - (5) All e Contractor warranty and equipment warranty documents; - (6) Inspection and permit documents issued by Federal or State entities with approvals and/acceptance of Work; - (7) All record documents; and - (8) All equipment and system inspection and acceptance documents.

 The CD-Rom shall be in an ABA approved readable format (MS-Word, MS-Excel, pdf, jpg, and tif files are acceptable).
-Failure to provide the above items may cause delay in the Design Professional's final payment.
+Failure to provide the above items may cause delay in the d Design p Professional's final payment.
 The information must be set up within folders for easy discovery.
 Upon request of the Design Professional, ABA will provide additional instructions on the required formatting or placement of documents or both, along with other requirements of the CD-Rom.